-Hyaluronic acid is often listed as the active ingredient in facial serums and creams.
-Naturally found in the body especially in the joints and skin, hyaluronic acid gives skin its youthful plumpness.
+Naturally found in our body especially in the joints and skin, hyaluronic acid gives our skin its youthful plumpness.
+It is often used as the active ingredient for anti-ageing skincare products.
 It acts as a water reservoir for the skin cells to prevent dryness and dehydration.
-As with other skin components, the hyaluronic acid levels in the skin decline with age, hence, hyaluronic acid serums and creams help slow down the signs of ageing.
+The hyaluronic acid levels in our skin decline with age, causing the appearance of wrinkles, lines and sagging skin.
+Fortunately, facial serums and creams that contain hyaluronic acid help minimise the signs of ageing.

 1. Ultra-Low-Molecular-Weight Hyaluronic Acid

 Ultra-low-molecular-weight hyaluronic acid is made of sodium hyaluronate with an average molecular-weight of less than 6,000 dalton (1 dalton = 0.0000000000000000000000166 gram).
-By far the best hyaluronic acid found in facial serums and creams, hyaluronic acid ULMW has a much greater skin penetration ability than other types of hyaluronic acid.
-It is the most effective type of hyaluronic acid to revitalise the skin and restore the youthfulness from within.
+By far, this is the best hyaluronic acid found in facial serums and creams.
+Hyaluronic acid ULMW has the highest skin penetration ability among all types of hyaluronic acid.
+It is one of the most effective ingredients to restore the youthfulness of the skin from within.

-If your skin shows prominent signs of ageing, apply Bio-Collagen Serum all over freshly-cleansed face and neck, morning and evening.
+As an anti-ageing scientist, I highly recommend to use facial serum and cream that are made with ultra-low-molecular-weight hyaluronic acid.
+It is an expensive ingredient but it is worth it.
+If your skin shows prominent signs of ageing, apply Bio-Collagen Serum to freshly-cleansed face and neck, morning and evening.
 This powerful anti-ageing serum has been formulated with ultra-low-molecular-weight hyaluronic acid and 24-karat gold nanoparticles to rejuvenate skin cells.
 It also contains resveratrol, ferulic acid and coenzyme Q10 to strengthen skin's defense mechanism and protect skin cells from biological and environmental ageing factors.